 This ensures that the digital asset represents something tangible rather than a purely synthetic instrument.
 These shares are typically stored with licensed custodians or regulated financial institutions responsible for safeguarding the underlying assets.

-While ownership shows up on a blockchain ledger, the legal title often still exists off-chain within traditional financial systems, meaning blockchain records reflect economic ownership rather than totally replacing legal frameworks.
+While ownership appears on a blockchain ledger, the legal title is often maintained through traditional custody records, so the blockchain primarily tracks transfer and economic exposure rather than fully replacing the legal ownership framework.

 Ownership structures can differ depending on how the platform is set up.
 In a direct ownership model, the investor legally owns the underlying share itself, although this approach is pretty rare due to regulatory complexity.